 About the Instructor

 Hope Martin has taught the Alexander Technique for 32 years, trains Alexander teachers at the American Center for the Alexander Technique and operates Hope Martin Studio in New York City.
 She is a meditation instructor and teacher in the Shambhala Buddhist tradition and a Focusing trainer.
 Her particular passion is in helping her students discover how easeful, upright posture is an expression of their human dignity, confidence, and innate wakefulness.
 To learn more about Hope’s work, visit embodiedlistening.com and read her article co-authored with David Rome, “Are You Listening?” published in the Shambhala Sun.

 From the SMC Blog & More

-…Read the rest of David & Hope’s article Embodied Listening on our blog.
+…Read the rest of Hope’s article, co-authored with David Rome, Embodied Listening on our blog.

-Also check out this article from David & Hope from Shambhala Sun.
+Also check out this article from Hope Martin and David Rome from Shambhala Sun.